OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

     ------------------------------------------------------------------------------------------------------------
     helen       i-15  ami-00000001 pending       147.96.80.33    m1.small

-We can see that the instances with Id i-15 has been launched, but it is still pending, i.e., it still needs to be deployed into a physical host.
-If we try the same command again after a short while, we should be seeing it running as in the following excerpt:
+We can see that the instance with Id ``i-15`` has been launched, but it is still pending, i.e., it still needs to be deployed into a physical host.
+If we try the same command again after a short while, we should see it running, as in the following excerpt:

 .. prompt:: bash $ auto